Nuffield is in

 There are a number of listed buildings in and around the village but the only two actually in the village are the Church of the Holy Trinity and The Crown public house.

-Holy Trinity Church dates from the C12 and has a C14 north aisle and other alterations.
+Holy Trinity Church dates from the 12th century and has a 14th century north aisle and other alterations.
 The chancel was restored c.1845.
-The Crown public house is probably late C17.
+For the history and full information about Holy Trinity Church click here.

 The village has an attractive common which is home to a golf club.